kp9001/awesome/README.md

 - You may wish to remove from, add to, or modify the autorun section at the end of `rc.lua`.
 - The keybinds for `move_to_screen` are based on my monitor setup.
 The default binding is commented out beneath my modified bindings.
 - The widgets, especially the network ones, are set up specifically for my system.
 You may wish to modify some arguments so they work for you.
 Search for `Wibar` in `rc.lua`.
 For instance, you will want to change all instances of `enp2s0` to your network connection, perhaps `eth0` or `wlan0`.
+- In order for the weather widget to work, you must copy the `weather` script to `/usr/bin`, or else change it in `rc.lua`, replacing the command `weather` with `curl -s wttr.in`.

 If all went well, awesome should now load with this configuration without errors, and with your wallpaper.
 If you wish to make any changes, open up `rc.lua` in your favorite editor and have fun.
 Press `super+ctrl+r` to reload awesome (unless you modified this already).